These best environmental films of all time are not only marvellously entertaining, but educational, too

 To solve that problem, the US army creates human/Na’vi hybrids, called Avatars, and Jake, a paralyzed former Marine, becomes mobile again through a genetically modified Avatar and is sent to search for falls in love with a Na’vi woman (Zoe Saldana).
 As his bond with her grows, he is torn between doing battle for the survival of her world, or remaining loyal to his kind.

-This film underlines the importance of our connection to nature, as well as to each other, and warns about the consequences of corporate greed on not only the natural world, but indigenous societies
+It’s an environmental movie about: The importance of our connection to nature, as well as to each other.
+It also warns about the consequences of corporate greed on not only the natural world, but indigenous societies

 “What’s gonna happen if these forests and all this incredible beauty is lost for all time?” asks Bruce Dern’s protagonist, Freeman Lowell, in Silent Running.
 Made when the environmental movement was just finding its legs, the story concerns a small colony of ships floating through space, carrying bio-domes filled with the last vestiges of Earth’s natural ecosystem.